Metiu-Metiu/Neural-Texture-Sound-Synthesis-with-physically-driven-continuous-controls/Creation_of_real_Audio_datasets/Creation_of_Audio_segmentedSubsets_of_datasets README.md

 - downloads the CANONICAL VERSION OF THE FSD50K dataset (if not already downloaded)
 - validates the CANONICAL VERSION OF THE FSD50K dataset
 - creates a new subset of the dataset (called "FSD50K_10") containing only the wanted classes from the original 200, like 'water' only
+- if requested, segments the audio files of the new subset into smaller audio files of a given duration (e.g. 10 seconds).
+Chunks which would be smaller than the specified duration are discarded.

 ### FSD50K (dataset folder not included in this repo)